-The school will retain records for Students: -
+The school will retain records for students:-

-- who have been withdrawn to be home-schooled, if there is an existing safeguarding /child protection file? - Where they are the last educational provider for the Student
+- who have been withdrawn to be home-schooled, if there is an existing safeguarding /child protection file? - Where they are the last educational provider for the student

-All records are stored in line with the school's Records Management Policy Further guidance on the retention of records can also be found at https://irms.org.uk/page/SchoolsToolkit
+All records are stored in line with the Brunel SEN MAT's Data Protection Policy.
+Further guidance on the retention of records can also be found at https://irms.org.uk/page/SchoolsToolkit